gayi3kumar/Go-Back-N/README.md

-Implement a Reliable Web Service using Go Back N (GBN) Protocol over the UDP transport service.
+Implementing a Reliable Web Service using Go Back N (GBN) Protocol over the UDP transport service.
 Reliable Web client and server programs based on the (GBN) Protocol that will communicate on your local machine.
 Gremlin function that will simulate unreliable networks which will corrupt, lose and delay packets.
 Important functions in computer networks: